microsoft/bedrock/gitops/azure-devops/README.md

 # GitOps CI/CD with Azure Devops

-This section describes how to configure Azure Devops as the CI/CD system for your GitOps Workflow.
+This section describes how to configure Azure Devops to be your CI/CD orchestrator for your GitOps Workflow.

 ## Prerequisites